opticfluorine/sovereign/doc/world_structure.md

 (e.g. grass, sand, water).
 The material modifier indicates which particular appearance of the material the block will take.

-Each material specifies two tile sprites, the top face and the side face.
+Each material specifies three tile sprites: the top face, the side face, and an alternate top face to be shown if a face is obscured.
 The top face is the horizontal surface in the xy plane, and the side face is the vertical surface in the xz plane.